 Daylight Saving Time is proven to save on energy because people aren't turning on their lamps, heat, etc. as early as they would have, had their clocks not been turned back.
 But that doesn't mean that Daylight Saving Time has been a hit with everyone.

 It wasn't until World War I that countries started to think of observing Daylight Saving Time.
 The practice of switching the time around has been a muddle ever since.
 For years after WWI, the United States government let individual states and cities decide whether or not they wanted to observe Daylight Saving Time because it had angered so many people originally.
 At the time, many Americans were farmers used to getting up early and going to bed early as well.
 An hour of extra light at night wasn't going to do them any good.
 It wasn't until the mid-1970s that an official law on the matter was passed.
 And still there are states, such as Hawaii, most of Indiana and Arizona, who do not observe Daylight Saving Time.

-Daylight Saving Time - Changes to Prepare For
+Changes to Prepare For

 In 2005, the American government passed a bill that would change the way we observe Daylight Saving Time, yet again.
 Starting in 2007, Daylight Saving Time will start on the second Sunday in March and end on the first Sunday in November.
 It looks like both the United States and Canada will follow these new guidelines.

 In 2015 Daylight Savings is March 8th, 2015 and November 1st 2015.